octave-user/mboct-numerical-pkg/README.md

   - Compute sparse matrix vector products for symmetric sparse matrices where only the upper or lower triangular part of the matrix is stored.
   - Compute selected eigenvalues, and optionally, eigenvectors of a real generalized symmetric-definite banded eigenproblem using LAPACK (http://www.netlib.org/lapack/).
   - Computes all eigenvalues and, optionally, eigenvectors of a real symmetric matrix in packed storage using LAPACK.

 Copyright<sup>&copy;</sup> 2019-2025

 [Reinhard](mailto:octave-user@a1.net)

 # Installation
-  - See [simple.yml](https://github.com/octave-user/mboct-numerical-pkg/blob/master/.github/workflows/simple.yml) as an example on how to install the package.
+  - See [simple.yml](https://github.com/octave-user/mboct-numerical-pkg/blob/master/.github/workflows/simple.yml) as an example on how to install mboct-numerical-pkg.

+# Function reference
+  - The function reference is automatically generated from the source code by means of Octave's [generate_html](https://octave.sourceforge.io/generate_html/index.html) package.
+See [overview.html](https://octave-user.github.io/mboct-numerical-pkg/mboct-numerical-pkg/overview.html).

 ## Usage
   - Run Octave.
     `octave`
   - At the Octave prompt load the package.
     `pkg load mboct-numerical-pkg`
   - At the Octave prompt execute the tests.
     `test numerical_tests_01.tst`